 Current Events

 HUUmanists in Action — This group meets after the service on the 2nd and 4th Sundays of the month to explore the history of Humanism and its application to contemporary social and community issues.
-Their next meeting is February 23.
+Their next meeting is April 27.
 Everyone is welcome to join in the discussion.

 Advocates for Racial Justice — This group meets regularly to do the personal work of understanding white privilege, the community work of understanding and dismantling systemic racism, and the broader work of developing relationships with minoritized communities in our area.
-They will meet after the service on April 6 and May 4.
+They will meet after the service on May 4.
 Everyone is welcome to participate.

-Opportunities for Stewardship
+Opportunities for Stewardship —

 You can raise funds for the church during your normal shopping!
 What better way to grow our resources than by making money on the things we already do and buy.